MaxiCB/MaxiCB/README.md

 Hey 👋🏻,

 I am a Software Engineer from Memphis, TN.
-I am interested in, write about and develop software solutions with JavaScript, TypeScript, ReactJs and NodeJS, Java, Springboot, Python, Django.
+I am interested in, write about and develop software solutions with JavaScript, TypeScript, React, NodeJS, Java, Springboot, Python, Django.
+Feel free to reach out using my contact information found below!

 You can see what I am currently up to in my free time on [aaroncb.com][1].